Amphore-Dev/Shades-macos-screensaver/README.md

 A macOS screensaver that generates animated geometric compositions with shifting shades of color.
 Ported from the [Shades web project](https://github.com/Amphore-Dev/Shades) (TypeScript/Canvas) to native Swift.

+## ⚠️ Epilepsy Warning

+The shades can produce rapidly flashing and shifting patterns that may trigger seizures in photosensitive individuals.
+Viewer discretion is advised.

 ## Shapes

 The screensaver randomly cycles through five shape types: